Skip to content

 A mid-stage SaaS company needs a repeatable way to produce change management communications when shipping features that alter user workflows.
 Existing skills cover adjacent concerns (release notes for external announcements, launch checklists for cross-functional readiness) but nothing guides the actual writing of internal adoption-focused communications that help users understand what changed, why it matters, and what they need to do differently.

-All 27 skills reviewed.
+All current skills reviewed (full catalog scan).
 Closest matches:

 • deliver-release-notes - produces external-facing release announcements